sweets86/ChatAppSocket/README.md

 # ChatAppSocket
-Chat app with socket.io and Giphy API
+Simple Chat-app with socket.io and Giphy API.